 What we do

-In the poorest region of Rwanda, we build biogas plants with small dairy farmers.
+In one of the poorest region of Rwanda, we install biogas plants for small dairy farmers.
 The cow manure provides gas for cooking.
 This way, families do not have to cut firewood, a win-win situation for farmers and the environment.
-Read more.

 Everyone lives from livestock keeping

 In the areas where we work, almost everyone depends on livestock farming.
 We help poor farming families that are suffering from hunger, drought, floods and conflicts.
 We do this together with ten local partner organizations.

 Do you want to know which results Vétérinaires Sans Frontières Belgium obtains with your support?

 Vétérinaires Sans Frontières Belgium strongly focuses on global solidarity and the exchange of expertise.
 We work with journalists, students, livestock farmers and veterinarians.
 We inform and raise awareness around sustainable food production and consumption.
 We organize exchange trips, lectures and debates.
 We help politicians worldwide to adapt their international policies to the needs of African family livestock farmers.